geops/pysnapping/README.md

-The typical usage pattern is to create a `pysnapping.snap.DubiousTrajectory` instance which represents a vehicle trajectory with dubious kilometrage and a `pysnapping.snap.DubiousTrajectoryTrip` `dtrip` which represents a trip along such a trajectory with dubious kilometrage for the stops and dubious timing information.
+The typical usage pattern is to create a `pysnapping.snap.DubiousTrajectory` instance which represents a vehicle trajectory with dubious kilometrage and a `pysnapping.snap.DubiousTrajectoryTrip` `dtrip` which represents a trip along such a trajectory with dubious kilometrage for the stops.
 Then `dtrip.to_trajectory_trip` can be used to get a `pysnapping.snap.TrajectorTrip` `trip` with well defined metric kilometrage. `trip.trajectory` then refers to a `pysnapping.snap.Trajectory` instance with well defined metric kilometrage.
-The conversion can be controlled with parameters given by a `pysnapping.snap.SnappingParams` instance.

 The `trip.snap_trip_points` method can be used to snap the trip points onto the trajectory, resulting in a `pysnapping.snap.SnappedTripPoints` instance `snapped`.
 Then you can e.g. split the trajectory at the stops using the `snapped.get_inter_point_ls_coords_in_travel_direction` method.
+Snapping can be controlled with parameters given by a `pysnapping.snap.SnappingParams` instance.

 A more detailed usage example (e.g. how to process GTFS input) is planned but not available yet.
 Until then, please also check the docstrings and source code for additional usage hints/possibilities.